Hello! New to yoga and wondering what the hell it is or looking at how to get started? Read on!

 A: Check the photos out here.
 We have a parking lot directly south of our building, as well as in our other NapTown Fitness downtown location.
 Also, our instagram page has a great story in our highlights for how and where to park downtown.
 At Monon, there’s a lot directly north of the building.

 Q: What class should I try first?

-A: If you’re brand new, we recommend Yoga for Newbies as the class or joining our Foundations of Yoga package (3 privates to get you really set up right! see below).
+A: If you’re brand new, we recommend any of our beginner level classes, Deep Stretch, Guided Meditation or Competitive Napping.
+Or learn everything you need to know to get started in our Foundations of Yoga package (5 privates to get you really set up right! see below).
 If you’re not new, we encourage you to hop around.
 All Class Descriptions can be found here!